-The sources of data collection are through property inspection, new construction field effort, data review / review field effort, data mailer questionnaires, hearings, sales validation field effort, commercial sales verification and field effort, newspapers and publications, and property owner correspondence by mail or via the internet.
-A principal source of data comes from building permits received from taxing jurisdictions that require property owners to take out a building Where available, permits are received electronically and loaded to our data base.
+The sources of data collection are through property inspection, new construction field effort, data review/review field effort, data mailer questionnaires, hearings, sales validation field effort, commercial sales verification and field effort, newspapers and publications, and property owner correspondence by mail or via the internet.
+A principal source of data comes from building permits received from taxing jurisdictions that require property owners to take out a building permit.
 Otherwise, paper permits are received and matched manually with the property's tax account number for data entry.
-The Multiple Listing Service of the Denton -Wise Board of Realtors is a reliable source of data, for both property description and market sales data.
+The Multiple Listing Service of the Granbury Board of Realtors is a reliable source of data, for both property description and market sales data.
 Area and regional real estate brokers and managers are also sources of market and property information.
 Data surveys of property owners requesting market information and property description information is also valuable data.
 Soil surveys and agricultural surveys of farming and ranching property owner and industry professionals are helpful for productivity value calibration.
 The Texas Railroad Commission is the source for mineral production data and leasing information.
 Capital market information is available from Ibbotson's Valuation Edition, Wall Street Journal, Value Line Investment Survey, and the Oil and Gas Journal.
 Improvement cost information is gathered from local building contractors and Marshall and Swift Valuation Service.
-Various income and rental surveys are performed by interviewing property managers and operators to determine operating income and expenses for investment and income producing real property.
+(Various income and rental surveys are performed by interviewing property managers and operators to determine operating income and expenses for investment and income producing real property.)